FabioPezzini/ViugrUp/README.md

 - Public Network: an interface that will make the machine accessible anywhere (LAN,...).

   Add a tag `<public_network></public_network>`:
-  1. [OPTIONAL] If you are using a scenario with different VirtualBox VM and Docker Container and you want them to be able to communicate through their public ip, inside previous tag add a tag `<network_name></network_name>` Inside this tag write the name of the network (ex: net1), add it to all the machines that you prefer.
-  N.B = Use this tag only for the communication between VirtualBox VM and Docker Container
-  2. Inside the public_network's tag add a tag `<ip></ip>`, between you can insert the a custom ip (ex 192.168.1.24) or you can insert
+  1. Inside the public_network's tag add a tag `<ip></ip>`, between you can insert the a custom ip (ex 192.168.1.24) or you can insert
      `dhcp` to leave at the wrapper the the burden of choice.
   N.B = The use of `dhcp` is recommended.on windows

 - Private Network: an interface that will make the machine accessible only by the host and the other machines in same network.

   Add a tag `<private_network></private_network>`:
+  1. [OPTIONAL] If you are using a scenario with different VirtualBox VM and you want to isolate a group of them for each machine add a tag `<network_name></network_name>` Inside this tag write the name of the network (ex: net1), add it to all the machines that you want isolate together.
+      N.B = Use this tag only for the communication between VirtualBox VM and Docker Container
-   1. Inside the private_network's tag add a tag `<ip></ip>`, between you can insert the a custom ip (ex 172.17.0.12) or you can insert
+  2. Inside the private_network's tag add a tag `<ip></ip>`, between you can insert the a custom ip (ex 172.17.0.12) or you can insert
      `dhcp` to leave at the wrapper the the burden of choice.
   N.B = The use of `dhcp` is recommended.